antoniospataro/antoniospataro.github.io/_posts/2023-09-05-Hacking-web3-companies-at-scale-using-web2-vulnerabilities->-Three-writeups-of-how-I-got-into-your-wallet.markdown

 5. The attacker returns to the browser and changes from the previous link the account Token Code with a new random Token and continues to press the generated button.
 6. If the Token is wrong too many times, the code sent to the victim will no longer work.
 Attacker's ip in most cases will be banned by Cloudflare.
 7. Now every time the attacker presses the button, he will first be redirected to the Mobile App and then back to the browser after the app crashes.
-8. The attacker try to open the Mobile app normally.
+8. The attacker tries to open the Mobile app normally.
 The first time it will crash.
 The attacker tries to reopen the Mobile App.
 9. The app will open and the attacker will go to login and enter the credentials previously used in the registration phase, although the account has never been validated with the right Token Code.

 **Now the attacker will be logged into the victim's account, despite never entering the correct verification code.**